The definitive guide to error handling in Rust

 is owned or borrowed depends on which method you call.

-is private to the crate the dyn Error
+All of this is useless if the underlying type is private to the crate the dyn Error

 came from.
 In this scenario, politely explain your predicament to the maintainers, then scream into a pillow.